s0ders/akira.sh/content/posts/go-interfaces.md

     return err
 }

+// Here we avoid the mistake of wrapping a nil pointer
+// by directly returning nil if there the pointer is nil func betterFoo() error {
+    var err *customError

+    if err != nil {
+        return err
+    }

+    return nil
+}

 func main() {
     err := foo()
     // This will always be triggered because "error" is an interface
     // wrapping pointer and even though the pointer is nil, the interface
     // type is not so the interface is not nil. if err != nil {
+        panic(err)
+    }

+    err = betterFoo()
+    // betterFoo returned nil, so this will not be triggered. if err != nil {
         panic(err)
     }